parkerjbeard/golfdaddy-brain-mono/docs/make_integrations.md

 ## Running Test Scripts

-We've created a set of Python scripts to help you test each Make.com webhook integration.
+We've created a set of Python scripts to help you test each Make.com webhook integration triggered *by the backend*.
 These scripts are located in the `scripts/make_tests/` directory.
+Testing the GitHub forwarding scenario requires triggering a commit in the monitored repository.

 ### Setup Instructions